Updated on May 5, 2022

 St. Paul, MN

 The first women-owned craft brewery in Minnesota also happens to be Queer owned.
-Helmed by partners Jill Pavlak and Deb Loch, Urban Growler Brewing Co. is the perfect example of how to break through barriers in this industry.
+Helmed by partners Jill Pavlak and Deb Loch, Urban Growler Brewing Co. is the perfect example of breaking through industry barriers.
 Pavlak and Loch had a dream: to open a brewery.
 But banks wouldn’t take them seriously.
 “We heard ridiculous things like, ‘How will you girls carry those big heavy bags of grain?
 How will women your age keep those late-night hours?
-What if you get divorced?… Would you ask that of a heterosexual couple?” said Pavlak in an article for October magazine.
+What if you get divorced?…’ Would you ask that of a heterosexual couple?” said Pavlak in an article for October magazine.
 But the couple never quit.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.